HumphreyBoaGart/grackle/bin/grapp.md

 # Grackle App Management Roadmap

+A checklist of basic things that the App Management utility needs to eventually do, and related things that need to be fixed.

 ## Commands

-A checklist of basic things that the App Management utility needs to eventually do:

 ### `grapp new`
 - ~~Populate homedir with skeleton dir~~